Kiuas: History

-In 2005, they completed and released their first album, The Spirit of Ukko, which was based on the Pagan gods, primarily Ukko, hence the name.
-In May, 2006 their second album Reformation was released.
-It is generally more structured and technical, while keeping the signature sound of Kiuas.
+In 2005, they completed and released their first album, The Spirit of Ukko, which was based on the Pagan gods, primarily Ukko.
+In May 2006, their second album Reformation was released.
+It is generally more structured and technical, while keeping the signature sound of the band.

-Their third studio album, The New Dark Age, was released on March 12, 2008 in Finland with other dates to be announced.
+Their third studio album, The New Dark Age, was released on 12 March 2008 in Finland with other dates to be announced.
 This album was a slight departure from their previous, as it adopted a much heavier, more serious sound.
-Their new single, "Of Sacrifice, Loss and Reward", was released on February 20, 2008.
+Their new single, "Of Sacrifice, Loss and Reward", was released on 20 February 2008.
 Kiuas also supported Children of Bodom in their show at London's Astoria alongside another Finnish folk metal act, Moonsorrow.
 Kiuas also performed with Serenity Dies and Nothnegal on 5 September 2008 at Alimas Carnival, Malé, Maldives.
-The show was called "Revolution begins".
-Vocalist Ilja Jalkanen stated in an interview that guitarist and primary songwriter Mikko Salovaara wrote material for a follow up to 2008's The New Dark Age in Summer 2009.
-The album was released March 31, 2010 and is titled "Lustdriven."
+The show was called "Revolution Begins".

+Vocalist Ilja Jalkanen stated in an interview that guitarist and primary songwriter Mikko Salovaara wrote material for a follow-up to 2008's The New Dark Age in summer 2009.
+The album was released 31 March 2010 and is titled Lustdriven.
-On October 27, Kiuas announced the departure of singer Ilja Jalkanen.
-In Ilja’s own words: “My heart is not in heavy metal anymore, and a great band like Kiuas deserves a singer completely dedicated to the music.”

-On January 16, 2011, at Nosturi, Helsinki, stand-in vocalist Asim Searah was officially inaugurated as the new frontman of Kiuas.

-On September 11, 2012, Kiuas announced that they had fired their new vocalist, Asim Searah.
+On 27 October, Kiuas announced the departure of singer Ilja Jalkanen.
+In Ilja's own words: "My heart is not in heavy metal anymore, and a great band like Kiuas deserves a singer completely dedicated to the music."
+On 16 January 2011, at Nosturi, Helsinki, stand-in vocalist Asim Searah was officially inaugurated as the new frontman of Kiuas.
+On 11 September 2012, Kiuas announced that they had fired their new vocalist, Asim Searah.

-On August 29, 2013, Kiuas officially announced they were disbanding after a final show in Helsinki on October 18 of the same year.
+On 29 August 2013, Kiuas officially announced they were disbanding after a final show in Helsinki on 18 October of the same year.

 Reformation

-On February 24, 2021, Kiuas announced that it has been reformed and are planning on releasing new music and playing gigs during 2021.
+On 24 February 2021, Kiuas announced that they had reformed and are planning on releasing new music and playing gigs during 2021.
 The reformed lineup consists of the original members of the band: Tuominen, Näreneva, Salovaara, Tanskanen and Jalkanen.

+A four-track EP titled Samooja: Pyhiinvaellus was released on 1 March 2024, featuring the original band lineup.